 Ruth Benedict and Patterns of Culture

 The anthropological and philosophical reception of Patterns of Culture was mixed.
 Critics noted that Benedict's characterizations were highly selective and that her generalizations about whole cultures from limited fieldwork were methodologically problematic.
-The philosophical conclusion — normative relativism — was contested by philosophers who noted that the descriptive diversity she documented did not entail that no cross-cultural moral judgments were possible.
+A 2015 reassessment by Thomas Hylland Eriksen at the University of Oslo noted that Benedict's work, while groundbreaking for its time, relied on what contemporary anthropologists would consider an oversimplified model of cultural coherence.
+The philosophical conclusion -- normative relativism -- was contested by philosophers who noted that the descriptive diversity she documented did not logically entail that no cross-cultural moral judgments were possible.

 The Philosophical Structure of Relativism